-For more topics on deploying MySQL Server with Docker like server configuration, persisting data and configuration, server error log, and container environment variables, see Section 2.7.2, "More Topics on Deploying MySQL Server with Docker".
+For more topics on deploying MySQL Server with Docker like server configuration, persisting data and configuration, server error log, and container environment variables, see Section 2.6.2, "More Topics on Deploying MySQL Server with Docker".

-2.7.2 More Topics on Deploying MySQL Server with Docker
+2.6.2 More Topics on Deploying MySQL Server with Docker

-Most of the sample commands below have mysql/mysql-server as the Docker image repository when that has to be specified (like with the docker pull and docker run commands); change that if your image is from another repository -for example, replace it with container-registry.oracle.com/mysql/enterprise-server for MySQL Enterprise Edition images downloaded from the Oracle Container Registry (OCR), or mysql/enterprise-server for MySQL Enterprise Edition images downloaded from My Oracle Support.
+Most of the following sample commands have containerregistry.oracle.com/mysql/community-server as the Docker image being used (like with the docker pull and docker run commands); change that if your image is from another repository-for example, replace it with containerregistry.oracle.com/mysql/enterprise-server for MySQL Enterprise Edition images downloaded from the Oracle Container Registry (OCR), or mysql/ enterprise-server for MySQL Enterprise Edition images downloaded from My Oracle Support.

-- The Optimized MySQL Installation for Docker

-- Configuring the MySQL Server

-- Persisting Data and Configuration Changes

-- · Running Additional Initialization Scripts

-- Connect to MySQL from an Application in Another Docker Container

-- Server Error Log
+- The Optimized MySQL Installation for Docker - Configuring the MySQL Server - · Persisting Data and Configuration Changes - Running Additional Initialization Scripts - Connect to MySQL from an Application in Another Docker Container - Server Error Log

-- Known Issues

-- Docker Environment Variables